All Episodes

 It has officially opened, by the way, despite these wild attempts by these crazy folks, including Unicorn Riot.

-That is definitely an Antifa affiliated organization.
+That is definitely an Antifa-affiliated organization.

-And uh I remember being astonished by the videos taken when they all got together to try to attack this construction site.
+And I remember being astonished by the videos taken when they all got together to try to attack this construction site.

-They're firing firecrackers, they're tearing down fences, they're burning construction equipment.
+They're burning construction equipment.

 This is really pretty wild stuff.

-And as it happens, in September of 2023, Georgia Attorney General, Chris Carr indicted 61 people under the state's RICO law.
+And as it happens, in September of 2023, Georgia Attorney General Chris Carr indicted 61 people under the state's RICO law.

 Now, the charges included racketeering, domestic terrorism, arson, money laundering, and other related offenses.